ParthPK/parthpk.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: Ph.D.
-Candidate, <a href='https://www.crcv.ucf.edu/'>Center for Research in Computer Vision, University of Central Florida</a>
+Candidate, <a href='https://www.crcv.ucf.edu/'>Center for Research in Computer Vision, Institute of Artificial Intelligence, University of Central Florida</a>

 profile:
   align: right